25 Best Fast-Food Hacks for Weight Loss

 Load Up on Veggies

-Subway has a cavalry of tried-and-tested sandwiches at the ready (we’re looking at you, Italian BMT) but the chain also allows you to craft your own creations.
-When making your personalized ‘wich, pile it high with fiber-packed produce such as spinach, avocado, and tomatoes.
-Not only are these nutritional superstars packed with vitamins and minerals, but they’ll also keep you satiated so you won’t be tempted to reach for unhealthy snacks.
+Subway, for example, has a cavalry of tried-and-tested sandwiches at the ready, but the chain also allows you to craft your own creations.
+When making your personalized 'wich, pile it high with fiber-packed produce such as spinach, avocado, and tomatoes.
+Not only are these nutritional superstars packed with vitamins and minerals, but they'll also keep you satiated so you won't be tempted to reach for unhealthy snacks.
 For make-your-own salads, use plenty of colorful vegetables and high-quality proteins like grilled chicken.

 Know the 'Good' Breads

 At fast-food and fast-casual restaurants, in particular, it's easy to come across unhealthy breads being disguised as wholesome ones.
 "Wheat" breads and "multigrain" breads all offer the promise of whole-grain goodness, but often the reality doesn't match up to what's advertised.
 Many restaurants such as Panera make their "whole-wheat" bread with mostly white flour.
 Look for the words "100% whole-grain" when selecting an armature for your sandwich, and make sure there is no belly-bloating added sugar.